-WF Health, Well-Being, and Academics, Our focus for students and staff COVID as well as implementing a comprehensive plan (which includes employee training) Surveys The district: -Mental health advisory council conducted a survey with faculty to address training needs as well as the needs of students/families. - Will complete a community survey.
-We will assess needs through our mental health staff.
+1 1 coviD as well as implementing a comprehensive plan (which includes employee training) The district: We will assess Surveys -Mental health advisory council conducted a survey with faculty to address training needs as well as the needs of students/families Will complete a community survey. needs through our mental health staff.
 Resources and Referrals The district will: Provide a variety of resources for families, staff and students to address their mental health, behavioral, and emotional support.
 This includes: Individual and group counseling for students.
 Access to the District's Family Center (through a partnership with Family Service League) for counseling and services for families.
 Coordination with Human Resources for services available to faculty and staff.
-The district is creating 9 social work positions (utilizing federal stimulus funds) to address the social emotional needs of our students as a results of COVID as well as implementing a comprehensive plan (which includes employee training) Professional Development The district will: -Provide information and training materials to assist faculty and staff on how to talk with and support students during and after the ongoing COVID-19 public health emergency, as well as provide supports for developing coping and resilience skills for students, faculty, and staff ~ The district is creating 9 social work positions (utilizing federal stimulus
+The district is creating 9 social work positions (utilizing federal stimulus funds) to address the social emotional needs of our students as a results of COVID as well as implementing a comprehensive plan (which includes employee training) Professional Development The district will: -Provide information and training materials to assist faculty and staff on how to talk with and support students during and after the ongoing COVID-19 public health emergency, as well as provide supports for developing coping and resilience skills for students, faculty, and staff \ • The district is creating 9 social work positions (utilizing federal stimulus